 While late victories are still victories, the major issue that remains is that the bulk of the damage has already been done.
 The PA coronavirus restrictions have been in place for months.
 In that time, hundreds of thousands of Pennsylvanians have been unemployed, the unemployment rate has shot up as high as 13.7 percent, and many businesses have shuttered, some of which will not open again.

 If you’ve been reading a lot of my posts (thank you, by the way), you may have noticed that I tend to side against Democrats when it comes to most major issues.
-One of the reasons for this is because I’ve noticed that Democrats have a tendency towards totalitarianism, which expresses itself in how they wield their authority on those over whom they have power, and their adversarial relationship with a constitution which stands to limit their power.
+One of the reasons for this is because I’ve noticed that Democrats have a tendency towards authoritarianism, which is expressed in how they wield their authority on those over whom they have power, and their adversarial relationship with a constitution which stands to limit their power.

 In Tom Wolf’s case, he used the authority he was granted to overstep the U.S. Constitution.
 In fact, it was the very first tenet of the Bill of Rights that he overlooked, which is generally regarded as the most important of the lot (it’s first for a reason).